awsdocs/amazon-efs-user-guide/doc_source/performance.md

 The bursting capability \(both in terms of length of time and burst rate\) of a file system is directly related to its size\.
 Larger file systems can burst at larger rates for longer periods of time\.
 In some cases, your application might need to burst more \(that is, you might find that your file system is running out of burst credits\.
 In these cases, you should increase the size of your file system, or switch to Provisioned Throughput mode\.

-Use your historical throughput patterns to calculate the file system size you need to sustain your desired level of activity\.
-The following steps outline how to do this:
+Use your historical throughput patterns to calculate the file system size you need to sustain the level of activity that you want\.
+The following steps outline how to do this\.

-**To calculate the file system size you need to sustain your desired level of activity**
+**To calculate the file system size that you need to sustain the level activity that you want**

 1. Identify your throughput needs by looking at your historical usage\.
 From the [Amazon CloudWatch console](https://console.aws.amazon.com/cloudwatch), check the `sum` statistic of the `TotalIOBytes` metric with daily aggregation, for the past 14 days\.
 Identify the day with the largest value for `TotalIOBytes`\.